Knight Rider: The Ballad of Stevie and Michael, Part 3

 By the way, for the record, I would have been able to live with myself.
 Just saying.

-You know, this was the Greatest Moment in TV Ever, but that doesn’t mean it could have been better.
+You know, this was the Greatest Moment in TV Ever, but that doesn’t mean it couldn’t have been even better.
 Here’s how I would have written it:

 Durant is One Magic Punch away from Death.
 Michael raises his fist to deliver the fatal blow.
 Then KITT dramatically swerves to a stop nearby.